mattsolution/Skotobox/README.md

 <p align="center">
   <img src="images/Etiolated_Arabidopsis_seedlings.png" width="500px" />
 </div>
-<p align="center">Figure 3: Perfecly etiolatad <i> Arabidopsis thaliana <i/> seedlings.
-The etiolation has been performed with the Skotobox proving the efficiency on prefenting photons to reach the inside of the box. </p>
+<p align="center">Figure 3: Perfecly etiolatad <i> Arabidopsis thaliana </i>i> seedlings.
+The etiolation has been performed with the Skotobox proving the efficiency on prefenting photons to reach the inside of the box.
+Image from the Plant Nuclear and Dynamics Lab </p>